Patreon/nion/docs/examples.md

     }
 }
 ```
 The above example is a fully functional nion-wrapped component.
 Let's begin by looking at the nion decorator function, which wraps the child component in logic to create nion action creators and selectors, injecting the results in as props.
-The nion decorator takes a map of declaratives - objects that declare what the data requirements of a component are and how they'll be managed.
+The nion decorator takes a map of declarations - objects that declare what the data requirements of a component are and how they'll be managed.

 The keys of the map correspond to the `dataKeys` that will be tied to the component.
 Recall that the `dataKey` is the key on the redux state tree on which references to the normalized data and the corresponding network request status is stored.
 So, in the above example, the `dataKey` is `currentUser`.
 The second piece of interest is the `endpoint` property.
 This tells nion what API endpoint to fetch the data from. `endpoint` can be either a pathname snippet (which will be automatically converted to a full url), or a fully-formed JSON-API url, including options such as `include` and `fields`.

-The nion decorator passes in a `nion` prop, with keys corresponding to the keys of the supplied declaratives - This means that the above example passes in a `nion` property with the shape `{ currentUser : {...} }`, which we'll call a `dataProp`.
+The nion decorator passes in a `nion` prop, with keys corresponding to the keys of the supplied declarations - This means that the above example passes in a `nion` property with the shape `{ currentUser : {...} }`, which we'll call a `dataProp`.
 The `dataProp` is an object representation of the fully-denormalized data corresponding to that `dataKey`, along with some special hidden properties - `request` and `actions`. `request` is an object containing all of the current network request information for that `dataKey`, and `actions` is an object containing all four REST method action creators (`get`, `post`, `patch`, and `delete`).
 This means that all relevant information and methods for managing data are passed in under the namespace of the `dataProp`.
 If all this seems like a mouthful, let's take a quick look at what the `currentUser` `dataProp` looks like in the example above (after the data's been fetched, of course):

 ```javascript
 {